Freebies are great, aren’t they? Have you ever scored a freebie and felt mega smug? It’s a good feeling, isn’t it? I love it!

 Ok, sold!
 How can I get free stuff in the mail?

 A lot of people think claiming freebies is as simple as filling in one form and then expect every freebie known to man to come flooding through their post box.

 I’m not saying it’s difficult to claim free stuff at all.
 BUT it doesn’t quite work like that… Firstly, you have to find the freebies and giveaways, which is so easy.

 Freebies are everywhere, sometimes right under your nose!

 5 easy ways to find free stuff online:

-- Sign up to freebie site email newsletters (like Magic Freebies UK where I used to work)
+- Sign up to freebie site email newsletters who send you all the best offers every day (like Magic Freebies UK and Latest Free Stuff)

-- Look on competition database sites (like Prize Finder and Competition Database)
+- Look on competition database sites to enter free competitions (like Prize Finder and Competition Database)

 Freebie sites and Facebook groups are really good because they do all the hard for you!
 They find the freebies and share them on their site and in groups, but don’t forget to share a good freebie in these groups if you find something too.

 Once you’ve sniffed out a freebie, you can claim it in a number of ways:

 - Filling out a form – so the company can post your freebie straight to your front door